A review of biosecurity import requirements for fresh Persian lime fruit from Mexico

 Mexico is the second largest lime producer in the world, with year-round production and exportation.
 Limes are the second largest planted citrus crop in the country, after oranges.

-Twenty-three states in Mexico grow Persian limes, with the largest volumes produced in the southern states of Veracruz, Oaxaca, Tabasco and Jalisco.
+Twenty-three states in Mexico grow Persian limes, with the largest volumes produced in the southern states of Veracruz, Oaxaca, Jalisco, Yucatan and Tabasco.

 Lime industry in Australia

-There are about 380 commercial lime growers in Australia.
+The Australian lime industry consists of approximately 380 commercial lime growers.
 Half of all Australian limes are grown in Queensland.
 The other major growing regions are Lismore in northern New South Wales, Riverland in South Australia and Darwin in the Northern Territory.

 Australian limes are available for most of the year (September-May), with peak availability between January and April.